-- Determine the timeout period for any inactive user. - Prevent simultaneous logins using the same login name. - To configure user blocking: - 1.
-To enable the user blocking feature, select the 'Block user on login failure' checkbox. - 2.
-In the 'Block timeout' field, type a value or click to select a time option.
-This setting determines how long the user is blocked. - If you type a value, the value must be followed by a time unit, such as '4 min.'
+- Determine the timeout period for any inactive user. - Prevent simultaneous logins using the same login name.

+To configure user blocking:

+- 1. To enable the user blocking feature, select the 'Block user on login failure' checkbox. - 2.
+In the 'Block timeout' field, type a value or click determines how long the user is blocked. - If you type a value, the value must be followed by a time unit, such as '4 min.'
 See Time Units . - 3.
 In the 'Maximum number of failed logins' field, type a number.
 This is the maximum number of login failure the user is permitted before the user is blocked from accessing the BCM2. - 4.
 Click Save.